Some links in this post may be affiliate links

 Mandevilla also called Dipladenia is native to the tropical regions of Southwestern United States, Mexico, Central America, the West Indies, and South America.
 The genus name, 'Mandevilla', is named for Henry Mandeville, a British diplomat and gardener who lived from 1773 to 1861.

 Mandevilla Plant bears fragrant flowers in a variety of colours, which include white, pink, yellow, and red from late spring through fall.
-On account of its magnificent flowers, Rocktrumpets like Busy Lizzie (Impatiens wallerana) are among the best plants for the main entrance where they will create a great first impression.
+On account of its magnificent flowers, Rocktrumpets like Busy Lizzie (Impatiens wallerana) are among ideal plants for the main entrance where they will create a great first impression.

 Yes.
 Mandevilla are toxic to humans and pets.
 Keep the plants away from the reach of kids, cats, dogs, and other pets to avoid any mishaps.